The Candle’s Flame

 the circle’s perfect harmony?

-Computed to infinity
+Computed to infinity—

-it’s still not solved.
+still, it’s not solved.

-Disaster strikes and aid is sent
+Disaster strikes, and aid is sent

 a continent away